puolimatkankrouvi/Veditor/README.md

 #Veditor

-A text editor written in C# .NET Windows Forms
+A text editor written in C#, .NET, Windows Forms

+Work in progress